 Ruth is the youngest in her family, born when her older siblings were adults.
 Her father died when she was just two years old, and she now lives with her older sister and aging mother.
 Like so many families here, they live in extreme poverty, and their only income is from selling vegetables in a small market.

-When Ruth was five years old, her mother tried to enroll her in a local public school but was denied a spot for her daughter.
+When Ruth was five years old, her mother tried to enrol her in a local public school but was denied a spot for her daughter.
 Then they found out about Kids Alive Academy where she was accepted.
 Ruth is now one of the best students in her class.
 She takes her education very seriously and aspires to become a teacher someday.

 When Ruth isn’t working on homework, you can find her reading novels that she borrows from her teachers.
 We are thankful to have this sweet young lady in our school and pray for God to use her in mighty ways for her family and community.